David Kelly (weapons expert): Appearance before House of Commons committees

 Kelly's appearance before the Foreign Affairs Select Committee was against the advice of Tebbit, the most senior civil servant at the MoD.
-He had been overruled by Geoff Hoon, the Secretary of State for Defence.
+He had been overruled by Geoff Hoon, the secretary of state for defence.
 Kelly appeared in front of the committee on 15 July in a session that lasted over an hour.
 He spoke so softly the fans in the room were turned off so the committee members could hear him reply; according to Baker, "Every word [from Kelly] was weighed carefully and some painful circumlocutions resulted".
 Kelly told the committee that he had met Gilligan but, as the journalist Tom Mangold, in Kelly's biography in the Dictionary of National Biography writes, "denied that he had said the things Gilligan reported his source as having said".

 Kelly was questioned by the Liberal Democrat MP David Chidgey about conversations with Susan Watts.
 It was the first time her name had been connected with Kelly in public, and it was later established that Gilligan had not only sent Chidgey excerpts from a recorded conversation, but also gave Chidgey questions to ask Kelly.
 The quote included Kelly's opinion on the 45 minute claim.
 The quote read out by Chidgey included: "The 45 minutes was a statement that was made and it got out of all proportion.
 They were desperate for information.
 They were pushing hard for information that could be released.
 That was one that popped up and it was seized on and it is unfortunate that it was."
 Chidgey asked Kelly if the quotes came from the meeting he had with Watts in November 2002—the only time the pair had met face-to-face; Kelly replied that "I cannot believe that on that occasion I made that statement".
 According to Goslett, this was a truthful statement, as Kelly had not made the statement in November 2002, but on 30 May that year.
 Mangold notes that Kelly appeared to be under stress during the interview, and that some of the questioning was overtly hostile.
 One Labour MP, Andrew MacKinlay, questioned Kelly towards the end of the session:

 Andrew MacKinlay: I reckon you are chaff; you have been thrown up to divert our probing.
 Have you ever felt like a fall-guy?
 You have been set up, have you not?

 Dr Kelly: That is not a question I can answer.

 Andrew MacKinlay: But you feel that?

 Dr Kelly: No, not at all.
 I accept the process that is going on.

 After the hearing Kelly described MacKinlay to his daughter as an "utter bastard".

 On the following day, 16 July 2003, Kelly gave evidence to the Intelligence and Security Committee.
-He appeared more relaxed than he did in front of the Foreign Affairs Committee, according to Baker.
+He appeared more relaxed than he had in front of the Foreign Affairs Committee, according to Baker.
 When asked, Kelly described the September dossier as "an accurate document, I think it is a fair reflection of the intelligence that was available and it's presented in a very sober and factual way."